The impact of foreign exchange rate on building materials and residential building construction cost in Nigeria (1999-2021)

 This work is licensed under a Creative Commons Attribution 4.0 International License.

 Publishing rights: Copies maybe uploaded to institutional repositories.
 Disclaimer: Views and opinions expressed in this article are those of the author(s).
-Publication thereof does not indicate that the Editorial Staff or the University of the Free State accept responsibility for it.
+Publication thereof does not indicate that the Editorial Staff or the University of the Free State accept responsibility for its content.